-- Serve as “One Voice, One Industry” on national issues
+- Serve as “One Strong Voice, One Strong Industry” on national issues

-- Provide information on issues that impact the US aquaculture industry
+- Provide information on issues that impact the US aquaculture community

 - Increase the demand for US farm-raised seafood

 It is difficult for one species group, one company, or one producer to influence policy and government decision-makers.
-However, by working together the U.S. aquaculture industries will be heard.
-As the “One Voice” for industry, the NAA works to ensure that you are represented on the issues that affect you the most.
-In addition to coordinating action within the industry, the NAA provides a national voice to media and policy makers.
+However, by working together the U.S. aquaculture community will be heard.
+As the “One Strong Voice” for the farmer and supplier, the NAA works to ensure that you are represented on the issues that affect you the most.
+In addition to coordinating action within the aquaculture community, the NAA provides a national voice to media and policy makers.

 Education and Promotion

 The NAA works hard to increase the demand for U.S. farm-raised seafood.
-Through the development of brochures, participation in forums, the NAA website, and exhibiting at various tradeshows such as the Seafood Expo North America, the National Restaurant Association, and the American Dietetic Association, the NAA makes sure that accurate facts, science-based information, and the health benefits of U.S. farm-raised seafood are communicated to health professionals, educators, consumers, and the media.
+Through the development of brochures, participation in forums, the NAA website, and exhibiting at various tradeshows such as the Seafood Expo North America, Aquaculture America, and American Culinary Federation, the NAA makes sure that accurate facts, science-based information, and the health benefits of U.S. farm-raised seafood are communicated to culinary educators, consumers, and the media.

-Through NAA Industry Updates and NAA Action Alerts, the NAA provides timely information to its members on association and industry events, issues, changes in federal regulations, and other topics of importance
+Through NAA Updates and NAA Action Alerts, the NAA provides timely information to its members on Association and industry events, issues, changes in federal regulations, and other topics of importance.

 National Resource Center